 Audio guide scripts are an example of those relatively uncommon texts which are written to be spoken.
-The key thing to remember therefore is that we are writing for listeners, not for readers.
+The key thing to remember then is that we are writing for listeners, not for readers.
 This may sound obvious, but as translators, we are so used to writing for readers that we often forget about certain aspects which are crucial to the success of the finished product.
-Below is my list of things to remember when translating audio guides.
+Below is a list of what I feel are the most important things to remember when translating audio guides.

-Since the text will not be read, but listened to by the audience, it is essential that it is written in a clear and easily understandable style – the audience will not have an opportunity to re-read a sentence or consult a dictionary if they don’t catch the meaning the first time round.
+Since the audience will not read the text, but listen to it, it is essential that it is written in a clear and easily understandable style – the audience will not have an opportunity to re-read a sentence or consult a dictionary if they don’t catch the meaning the first time round.
 Once a sentence is uttered, it is gone and the only information the visitor is left with is whatever he or she managed to remember.
 It is therefore crucial that sentences are structured in a clear way, the style is not convoluted and the information flows in a logical, linear way.

 A related issue is avoiding complex sentences and inverted syntax.
 These might be a more sophisticated and elegant way of writing, but they are definitely more difficult to understand when we are listening to them as opposed to reading them.
 When translating audio guide scripts, it is generally better to use short sentences and simple syntax.

-Be careful, however: the sentences need to be short, but we still need to make sure they are cohesive and coherent – that they are well linked with each other and that the causal, temporal or any other relation between them is clear.
+Be careful, however: the sentences need to be short, but we still need to make sure they are cohesive and coherent – that they are clearly linked with each other and that the causal, temporal or any other relation between them is obvious.
 That relation needs to be expressed by means of lexis or grammar and not punctuation since punctuation is something we see, not hear.
-We will see inverted commas in a written text, but we will not notice them in an audio guide we are listening, because there is no way the voice artist can signal their use by means of intonation.
+We will see inverted commas in a written text, but we will not notice them in an audio guide we are listening to, because there is no way the voice artist can signal their use by means of intonation.
 So, depending on the meaning, an appropriate expression should be used instead, for example “so called”.
+Dashes are easier to signal with intonation (they are expressed by a short pause), but it is still better and safer to use lexical means instead, especially that the environment in which the visitor will listen to the guide may be noisy, so he or she might not notice the pause.

 4. Use units of measurement, currencies etc. that are immediately familiar to your visitors

 This is generally true of any “standard” translation and localisation, but it is especially important in the case of audio guides.
-Again, this is because the listener will not have the opportunity to quickly convert miles to kilometres let’s say and as a result, the impact of that piece of information will to a large extent be lost, because the listener will be unable to determine what order of magnitude is being referred to exactly.
+Again, this is because the listener will not have the opportunity to quickly convert miles to kilometres for example and as a result, the impact of that piece of information will to a large extent be lost on them, because the listener will be unable to determine what order of magnitude is being referred to exactly.

-A related point is that we should not be too precise when providing height, width, depth and weight measurements, for example by providing numbers accurate to several decimal places.
-Such precise data can make a lot of sense written out on the wall label or in a catalogue, but we can hardly assimilate them if we only hear them.
+Having said that, we should not be too precise when providing height, width, depth and weight measurements by providing numbers accurate to several decimal places.
+Such precise data can make a lot of sense when written out on the wall label or in a catalogue, but we can hardly assimilate them if we only hear them.
 It is best to reduce dates and numerical data to essentials.

 5. Use glosses to explain culture-specific words and concepts

-As with any other type of text, your target language audience may not share the knowledge of your source language audience, especially when it comes to cultural references (and of course there are a lot of these in touristic texts).
-There will be numerous mentions of things the target language reader might be unfamiliar with and these need to be explained – in the briefest possible way so as not to disrupt the flow and readability of the text.
-Footnotes won’t work of course; notes in brackets are probably not a good idea either, so the best approach will be to incorporate the explanation into the body of the sentence, in a logical and attractive way.
+As with any other type of text, your target language audience may not share the knowledge of your source language audience, especially when it comes to cultural references (and of course there are a lot of these in tourism-related texts).
+There will be numerous mentions of things the target language reader might be unfamiliar with and these need to be explained – in the briefest possible way so as not to disrupt the flow and readability of the text (again – the audience will not have an easy opportunity to listen to the information again, so it needs to be provided in a clear and instantly understandable way).
+Footnotes won’t work of course; notes in brackets are probably not a good idea either (as per point 3 above, we don't really hear brackets), so the best approach will be to incorporate the explanation into the body of the sentence, in a logical and attractive way.
 If adding the explanation within the same sentence makes that sentence too convoluted, you can add it in a separate one – remembering of course that you need to keep to the timing limit provided by the client.
-In some circumstances you can also omit a certain piece of information if it is not essential for your target audience: if it will be more disrupting than enriching the visitor’s experience, you can probably just remove it.
+In some circumstances you can also omit a certain piece of information if it is not essential for your target audience: if it will be more disruptive than enriching the visitor’s experience, you can probably just remove it.
 But as a general rule, the strategy of omission is to be used sparingly and is best checking with the client first.

 6. Add pronunciation tips

-This might not be a formal requirement, but it is a good practice – we don’t know who is going to do the recording and whether that person knows foreign languages, so by adding tips on how to pronounce difficult names, we are helping him or her out.
+This might not be a formal requirement, but it is a good practice – we don’t know who is going to do the recording and whether that person knows foreign languages, so by adding tips on how to pronounce difficult names, we are helping the voice artist out.

 7. Read the finished text out loud (ideally to an audience)

 Good luck and enjoy the process – audio guide scripts are quite a challenging, but very exciting and entertaining field.
-If there is anything you would like to add or comment on, drop me a line!
+If there is anything you would like to add or comment on, drop me a line on social media or by using the "Contact me" option below!